rrgodhorus/Dining-Concierge-App/README.md

 1. Rajath Reghunath (rr4433)
 2. Karthik Sunkari (ks7929)

-## Notes
+## Description

-Scraped restaurants in Manhattan using the Yelp API: [Link](https://drive.google.com/file/d/113pucgCkA3w6l_WkrFTwzGKUuImT7ljS/view?usp=sharing)
+This chatbot recommends restaurants based on users' preferred cuisine.
+It listens to and understands their utterances, then suggests restaurants along with their address and Yelp ratings.

-Cuisines scraped: `["Thai", "Japanese", "Chinese", "Italian", "Mexican"]`, with 150 restaurants per cuisine, totaling 750 restaurants.
+Supported cuisines: `["Thai", "Japanese", "Chinese", "Italian", "Mexican"]`

 ## Website Link
 http://dining-concierge-app-frontend.s3-website.us-east-2.amazonaws.com